tropiano/tropianhs/_posts/2025-06-02-may-report.md

 Subscribers were stable in **May at a total of 2030**.

-## [X Topics][xtopics]
+## [xTopics][xtopics]

-I worked on making the landing page a bit more appealing.
+As I mentioned in the intro, I am developing a Product Hunt trend tracker.
+The initial idea was to launch it quickly on Product Hunt in order to do some product marketing for xTopics.
+As I I worked on making the landing page a bit more appealing.
 The main problem here is that nobody signs up.
 It's not only about marketing.
 The product needs some love too, and I need to make something that really works and is really useful, not just a nice to have.

 ## [Soccrbets][soccrbets]